ultravioletrs/prism-docs/docs/backends.md

 This is used to disconnect and close the associated backend connection.
 This is usually triggered when a certificate is revoked while the backend is connected using this certificate or user initiated for any reason.
 Please note that this action will stop all ongoing computations and stop manager and any running agent.

-Manual backend termination can not be done directly on ui, but can be done using the curl command below:
+Manual backend termination can not be done directly on ui, but can be done using the HTTP API:

 ```bash
 curl -sSiX GET https://prism.ultraviolet.rs/backends/terminate/<backend_id>/<termination_type> -H "Authorization: Bearer <user_token>"